 To build your cake, spread a blob of cream over a serving plate or board, pop a pancake on top and press gently.
 Spread some chocolate over the pancake and top with another pancake.
 Keep doing this, alternating between cream and chocolate, until you’ve used all the pancakes, remembering to keep some cream back for the top.

-Smooth the sides with a spatula or palette knife to tidy up the edges, then pour the remaining cream on top.
-Let it drip down the sides and spread to cover the cake.
+Smooth the sides with a spatula or palette knife to tidy up the edges, then pour the remaining cream on top, letting it drip down the sides to spread to cover the cake.

 Press the remaining nuts around the sides, then scrape over a few gratings of dark chocolate.
 Decorate the base with some lovely fresh berries, if you like, then serve.